lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 2. Calculate spatial diversity and compactness scores for each of the 100,000 districting plans

-I obtain data on spatial diversity from Professor Nicholas Stephanopoulos
+I obtain data on spatial diversity from Professor Nicholas Stephanopoulos.

-In order to keep the calculation of human compactness to a reasonable time, I first precalculate a *duration matrix* for every state: this gives the point-to-point driving durations from each voter to every other voter in the state.
-In order to
+The dataset gives *factor scores* for each Census Tract in the country.
+A district's spatial diversity score is calculated by the sum of the standard deviation of each factor score, normalised by the proportion of the variance each factor score explains.
+As an example, consider a district made up of three Census Tracts (A, B, C) and let each Tract have three factor scores (1, 2, 3).
+Let the proportion of the variance explained by each factor score be 50%, 30% and 20% respectively.
+Then the total spatial diversity score would be

+$$ \sigma(A_1, B_1, C_1) \times 0.5 + \sigma(A_2, B_2, C_2) \times 0.3 + \sigma(A_3,
+B_3, C_3) \times 0.2$$

+Because

 I obtain voter data from \citeauthor{er2019},